Exact Factorization of Unitary Transformations with Spin-Adapted Generators: Introduction

 Conventional unitary coupled cluster (UCC) ansätze\cite{UCC:rev} and their adaptive extensions\cite{QCC,iQCC,Grimsley2019-zw,Qubit-ADAPT,Burton2023} construct the variational wavefunction from a pool of anti-Hermitian generators chosen to balance expressiveness and circuit depth.
 In principle, the complete set of $4^N - 1$ traceless Pauli generators acting on $N$ qubits spans the full $\mathfrak{su}(2^N)$ Lie algebra, guaranteeing convergence to the exact ground state within a fixed orbital basis.
 The exponential scaling of this set, however, makes its direct use computationally infeasible.
 To achieve polynomial scaling, smaller operator pools that are closed under commutation have been proposed in both fermionic\cite{Grimsley2019-zw} and qubit operator spaces\cite{Qubit-ADAPT}.
 While such reduced pools can in principle generate the full algebra, many of them break key physical symmetries, including total spin ($S^2$), its projection ($S_z$), and particle number ($N_e$).

-Maintaining these symmetries during variational optimization is desirable not only for physical consistency but also for improved convergence and reduced redundancy in the variational parameters.
-Several strategies have been proposed to enforce or restore symmetry, including penalty-based constraints\cite{ryabinkin2019constr}, projection methods\cite{ProjEA2019}, and modified symmetry-conserving generators\cite{Anselmetti_2021,Burton2023}.
+Maintaining these symmetries during variational optimization is desirable not only for physical consistency but also for improved convergence and reduced redundancy in the variational parameters. \BC{Indeed, symmetry breaking in operator pools has been shown to slow the convergence of adaptive VQE algorithms~\cite{Bertels2022}.} Several strategies have been proposed to enforce or restore symmetry, including penalty-based constraints\cite{ryabinkin2019constr}, projection methods\cite{ProjEA2019}, and modified symmetry-conserving generators\cite{Anselmetti_2021,Burton2023}.
 The DISCO framework\cite{Burton2023}, for example, introduces one-electron and electron-pair rotations that preserve total spin by construction.
 Although effective for spin conservation, this approach restricts the operator pool to zero-seniority excitations (pair rotations), thereby reducing the overall expressivity of the ansatz.

 Achieving full spin conservation while retaining the expressivity associated with all symmetrized double excitation and deexcitation rotations remains an open challenge.
 Implementing such transformations on quantum hardware requires their factorization into sequences of unitaries that can be compiled into standard gate sets.
 In this work, we address this gap by developing a numerically efficient and exact factorization scheme for unitaries generated by spin-adapted double excitation and deexcitation operators.